 Recent placements include:

-- Civil Affairs Assistant at the Municipality of Veldhoven
+- Advisor Public Affairs at Municipality of Amsterdam (city government)

 Alumni facts Tilburg Law School